SionByeon/YoutubeCommunityAlarm/README.md

 # Youtube Community Alarm

-- Python3 Interface for Scheduling Crontab to Retrieve YouTube Community Posts and Send Notifications
+- Python3 interface for scheduling crontab to retrieve YouTube community posts and send notifications
 - Periodically check for new posts, and if any are found, send a notification to macOS.

 ## Installing
-To install youtube-community-alarm, simply:
+install youtube-community-alarm
 ```bash
 $ pip install youtube-community-alarm
 ```